adamniedzielski/neue_wohnung/README.md

 # neue_wohnung

-This is an application that scrapes apartment offers from websites of Wohnungsbaugesellschaften in Berlin and sends notifications about them.
+This is an application that scrapes apartment offers from websites of Wohnungsbaugesellschaften and Wohnungsgenossenschaften in Berlin and sends notifications about them.

 ## Installation